-Building permits will not be issued except for lots fronting onto public streets for which a road agreement has been reached between the Town and the developer.
+Building permits shall not be issued unless a road agreement has been reached between the Town and the developer.
 Services (roads, storm drainage, etc.) will normally be installed at the expense of the developer.

 Subdivision Plans, engineering site plans, and building designs must meet the approval of Council.
-Building permits will not be issued unless the Department of Government Services has approved the on-site water supply and sewage disposal system for each lot.
-Lot layouts and the sighting of buildings must follow development standards of the Town.
+Lot layouts and the sighting of buildings shall follow development standards as outlined in the Town's Development Regulations.